Nummular dermatitis: Treatment

-One of the keys to treatment and prevention involves keeping the skin moisturized.
-Lotions, creams, and bath oils may help prevent an outbreak.
+One of the keys to treatment and prevention involves keeping the skin dry.
 If the condition flares up, a common treatment involves the application of topical corticosteroids.
 Oral antihistamines may help lessen itching.
 Avoidance of irritants is a common strategy.
 More severe cases sometimes respond to ultraviolet light treatment.
 If the condition occurs only during the sun-less winter months then vitamin D supplement might be an effective treatment.

 Epidemiology

 The prevalence of nummular dermatitis in the United States is approximately 2 per 1,000.
 It is considered a disease of adulthood, for it is rare in children.